-Management is responsible for maintaining a system of internal control over financial reporting ("ICFR") that provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with International Financial Reporting Standards (IFRS).
-Section 7.2(f) of the FRC Act 2011 requires require management assessment of internal controls, including Information Systems controls with independent attestation.
+Management is responsible for maintaining a system of internal control over financial reporting ("ICFR") that provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with International Financial Reporting Standards (IFRS) and International Public Sector Accounting Standards (IPSAS) where applicable.
+Section 7.2(f) of the FRC Act 2011 requires management assessment of internal controls, including Information Systems controls with independent attestation.
 Management is responsible for maintaining evidential matter, including documentation, to provide reasonable support for its assessment.
 This evidence will also allow independent attestation by a third party, such as the entity's external auditor, to consider the ICFR report by management.